mullim/Udacity-Linux-Configuration/README.md

  - https://github.com/callforsky/udacity-linux-configuration
  - https://github.com/iliketomatoes/linux_server_configuration

-Any suggestions for this guide please email me at mkmllgn@gmail.com
+For any issues or suggestions for this guide please **open an issue**